 U.S. Media

-27 sources in U.S. Media are amplifying 33 narrative items relating to the narrative of ethical concerns surrounding the Supreme Court.
-These narratives connect accusations of misconduct by justices, public calls for reform, and declining trust in the judiciary, highlighting a growing demand for transparency and accountability in the court's operations.
+9 sources in U.S. Media are amplifying 11 narrative items relating to the narrative of ethical concerns surrounding Supreme Court Justices, particularly Clarence Thomas and Samuel Alito.
+These narratives highlight a lack of accountability, perceived double standards, and declining public trust in the judiciary, emphasizing the urgent need for reform to restore integrity and transparency.

 The U.S. Media module tracks a broad range of American media sources, including major television, cable, print, and online organizations.